 Salford's adopted local list of heritage assets can be downloaded at the bottom of this page.
-Further information on each of Salford's locally listed heritage assets, including photo description and statement of significance, can be found using either the interactive heritage map or heritage list.
+Further information on each of Salford's locally listed heritage assets, including photo description and statement of significance, can be found using the interactive heritage map.

 The selection criteria used in assessing whether a building, structure or feature should be included on the list include:

 |1||Architectural interest||Buildings and structures of an architectural design, decoration and craftsmanship that contributes positively to their environment and offer a composition that affords value, in its proportions, materials and construction|

 |2||Historical interest||A building, object or place that is connected with Salford, Greater Manchester or the north west's social, economic and cultural growth and development, or is concerned with a person or event that plays a significant role in local or regional cultural heritage.|

 |3||Age||Local heritage assets will be considered from all periods.
 However, particular attention will be given to buildings that pre-date 1919 and therefore contribute to the principal industrial era under which the city established itself.
 Nevertheless, there are many 20th century buildings of impeccable design that must be considered due to their own cultural merits.|

 |4||Aesthetic value||The appearance of buildings, monuments, places and landscapes, including groups of buildings that individually or together form a set piece or characterise a townscape.
 Particular attention will be given to style, design, materials, composition and layout.|